Edozie10/m365-identity-security-architecture/01-architecture.md

 All authentication requests pass through the identity platform before access to Microsoft 365 workloads is granted.

-The architecture supports a Zero Trust security model, where authentication attempts are continuously evaluated using identity signals, device posture, and contextual risk indicators before access is granted.
+The architecture follows a Zero Trust security model, where authentication attempts are continuously evaluated using identity signals, device posture, and contextual risk indicators.

 Identity Platform
 Microsoft Entra ID